 To what extent do today’s networks differ from those that were around just a few years ago?
 There are three main differences, as today’s networks are:

 - Faster than ever

-Companies have been expanding their networks for several years, purchasing network ports, routers and other equipment to support an increasingly wider bandwidth.
-A few years ago 1G networks were the norm but now most companies invest in 10G networks.
-In total, 75% of all high-speed (10G +) port purchases are 10G.
-The remainder are made up of 40G and 100G ports.
+For several years now, companies have been expanding their networks by purchasing network ports, routers and other devices to support an exponentially growing, larger bandwidth.
+Just a few years ago, 1G networks were the norm.
+Now, most companies are investing in 10G networks: a total of 75% of all high-speed port (10G+) purchases are 10G.
+The rest is split between 40G, 100G, 200G and 400G ports.

 - More devices and devices of different types are connected

 Ten years ago, mostly desktop PCs and servers were connected to corporate networks.
 In the current era of BYOD (Bring Your Own Device), almost all employees carry mobile devices.
 And these are not just one or two.
 Already in 2012, the average of these devices per user was 2.93.